WhereJuly/62-http-convenience-pack/readme.md

 It adds the type safety and convenience of auto-complete.
 It allows to avoid string constants ambiguity, ensures you always get the same correct and uniform HTTP header name (or a MIME type, or a status code / message) sent from your one end (e.g. front) to the other (e.g. back) and / or across you services.

-On top it has convenience manipulation functionality.
+On top it has functionality that allows manipulating the application HTTP variables in a numerous comfortably declarative ways.

 ---